-One limitation of the existing measure proposals, and the analysis of their properties, is that almost all of the work done to date has assumed that all of the vacua in the multiverse are $(3+1)$-dimensional; however, there is no guarantee that this is the case.
+One such observable that is a feature of our own universe is the coincidence of three separate timescales: for the existence of observers, for vacuum domination, and for curvature domination ($t_{obs}, t_{\Lambda},$ and $t_c$ respectively), so that $t_{obs} \sim t_{\Lambda} \sim t_c$.
+Recent work by Bousso et al. showed that this coincidence can be predicted from a variety of different measures using solely geometrical arguments\cite{BoussoPhenom, BoussoPhenom1}.
+This analysis assumed that all of the vacua in the multiverse under consideration are $(3+1)$-dimensional; however, there is no guarantee that this is the case.
 In fact, it is easy to envision a fundamental theory which allows for the nucleation of vacua with different numbers of large dimensions, with the extra dimensions being compactified on an internal manifold: the string theory landscape, for example, is expected to contain a large landscape of vacua with different numbers of dimensions.